 Generalized Anxiety.
 Do I have It?

-We have all experienced those butterflies in our stomach, a heavy pit in our throat, or a rush of energy through our body.
+We have all experienced those butterflies in our stomachs, a heavy pit in our throats, or a rush of energy through our bodies.
 Some of these sensations are normal and to be expected before a big presentation, public speaking, or a performance that puts us in the spotlight.
 However, individuals that experience Generalized Anxiety Disorder have a different experience of how and when anxiety impacts their life.

 What is Generalized Anxiety Disorder?